-Section / - EMERGENCY ORGANIZATION All officers and employees, together with those volunteer forces enrolled to aid them during an emergency, and all groups, organizations, and persons who may by a greement or operation of aw, including persons impressed into service under the provisions of SEC.
+All officers and employees, together with those volunteer forces enrolled to aid them during an emergency, and all groups, organizations, and persons who may by agreement or operation of law, including persons impressed into service under the provisions of SEC.
 6.A.
-(6) (c) of this ordinance, be charged with duties incident to the protection of life and property during such emergency, shall constitute the emergency organization of the city of (Name of City) 8.
-Section 8 - COMPLIANCE WITH THE CALIFORNIA EMERGENCY SERVICES ACT The(Name of City) Disaster Council shall comply with the California Emergency Services Act.
-Section 9 - EMERGENCY PLAN The (Name of City) Disaster Council shall be responsible for the development of the Emergency Plan, which plan shall provide for the effective mobilization of all of the resources of this jurisdiction, both public and private, to meet any condition constituting a local emergency, state of emergency, or state of war emergency; and shall provide for the shall take effect upon adoption by resolution of the governing body.
+(6) (c) of this ordinance, be charged with duties incident to the protection of life and property during such emergency, shall constitute the emergency organization of the city of (Name of City)

+Section 8 - COMPLIANCE WITH THE CALIFORNIA EMERGENCY SERVICES ACT The (Name of City) Disaster Council shall comply with the California Emergency Services Act.
+Section 9 - EMERGENCY PLAN

+The (Name of City) Disaster Council shall be responsible for the development of the Emergency Plan, which plan shall provide for the effective mobilization of all of the resources of this jurisdiction, both public and private, to meet any condition constituting a local emergency, state of emergency, or state of war emergency; and shall provide for the organization, powers and duties, services, and staff of the emergency organization.
+Such plan shall take effect upon adoption by resolution of the governing body.